mdgart/sentrylogs/README.rst

     $ tox
     $ python setup.py clean

 Please write tests!
-Our test infrastructure is in place, however our tests are still very basic (static code analysis over all files, and integration tests for the command line script).
+Test coverage is still low and the code quality needs to improve.
+Please help by adding tests with each contribution you make!

 .. _open an issue: https://github.com/mdgart/sentrylogs/issues